 Established in memory of Walter Sexton, this scholarship offers assistance to students pursuing studies in business and public administration.

 This scholarship was established in 1990 by Robert R. Neall, who served as Maryland senator and delegate as well as Anne Arundel County executive, in memory of his parents, William and Doris Neall.
 It is designated for students who are enrolled full time in business and public administration.

 We strive to provide you practical experience that improves your learning, enhances your college life and benefits you personally and professionally.

 Visit the tutoring page to learn more about virtual help during the pandemic.

 Each fall the department invites students, staff, faculty and community members to talk with industry experts on topics including individual tax returns, personal budgeting, and student aid and student loans.

 Each spring, students meet with professionals from public accounting firms, government, private industry and educators to explore opportunities in their field.
 Learn what it’s like to work in those fields and even apply for a job.

-Offered in partnership with the Internal Revenue Service (IRS) and the nonprofit organization Maryland Cash, the Volunteer Income Tax Assistance (VITA) program provides free federal and state income tax assistance, preparation and filing to individuals who earn less than $54,000.
-VITA is managed by a full-time faculty member who reviews all returns prepared by current and former AACC students.
+Offered in partnership with the Internal Revenue Service and the nonprofit organization Maryland Cash, the Volunteer Income Tax Assistance (VITA) program provides free federal and state income tax assistance, preparation and filing to individuals who earn less than $57,000.
+VITA is managed by a full-time faculty member who reviews all returns prepared by current and former AACC student volunteers.
 The service is open to students and community members and typically serves more than 200 individuals each year.
 Get help with your taxes or get great job experience by helping prepare taxes.